robscharf/robscharf.github.io/content/posts/april-28.md

 nc -lvnp 4444
 ```

 Now we can navigate to the secret admin page that we identified at `http://jewel.uploadvulns.thm/admin` and determine how to activate our reverse shell via `http://jewel.uploadvulns.thm/content/LED.jpg`.
 The placeholder text of the form field tells us that we can input the location of files to execute from the `/modules` directory.
-From our previous [[#More enumeration]] efforts, we know that the `/content` directory sits adjacent to `/modules`  within the server's filesystem.
+From our previous More Enumeration efforts, we know that the `/content` directory sits adjacent to `/modules`  within the server's filesystem.
 Thus, unless actively prohibited, we can XXXXXXX.
 This means that by entering `../content/LED.jpg`, we should be able to activate our reverse shell script.

 ![jewel-led-rce](/images/uv/jewel-led-rce.png)